Enum0x539/RedAlert/README.md

 private static void Alerts_OnAlertReceived(List<AlertCityData> cities) {
-    //With every new alert, this function will gets to execute.
+    //With every new alert, this function will get to execute.

     //Converting the time to the universal time and adds 3 hours to get the current time in Israel.
     DateTime occurence = cities[0].Timestamp;